gradle/gradle/design-docs/jdk9-support.md

     DependencySpecBuilder library(String name);
 ```
 - `ApiSpec.dependencies` must be copied into all source sets upon triggering of rule `????` ensuring `dependency.isExported() == true`

+### Open issues

+- Declare a dependency set at the component level, to be used as the default for all its source sets.

+## Story: Consuming an API jar should throw an error

+Make sure that if a user puts a stubbed API jar on classpath, during execution of the program, an error is thrown.
+This should already be implemented
+at this point, this story is about adding intergration tests that make sure that we really provide sensible error messages to the user.
+If necessary,
+update the error messages so that they are clearly understandable.

+### Test cases

+- class `B` of library `LB` instantiates class `A` of library `LA`
+   * Should not throw an error if runtime jar of `LA` is used
+   * Should throw `UnsupportedOperationException` if the stubbed API jar is used

+- class `B` of library `LB` calls static method of class `A` of library `LA`
+   * Should not throw an error if runtime jar of `LA` is used
+   * Should throw `UnsupportedOperationException` if the stubbed API jar is used

 ## Story: Validates stubbed API classes according to the API specification